srackham/rimu/README.md

         sudo npm install -g rimu

-Run a simple test from the command prompt to check `rimuc` is working:
+Run a simple test from the command prompt to check the `rimuc` CLI command is
+working:

         echo 'Hello *Rimu*!' | rimuc